CEE currencies seen mostly firming, ECB and CPIs watched - Poll

-BUDAPEST Central Europe's growth and a probably kick-off in Czech monetary tightening could lift three of the region's five main currencies in the next 12 months, a Reuters poll showed on Thursday.
+BUDAPEST (Reuters) - Central Europe's growth and a probably kick-off in Czech monetary tightening could lift three of the region's five main currencies in the next 12 months, a Reuters poll showed on Thursday.

 In the poll of 40 analysts, conducted between June 28 and July 5, the median forecasts see Romania's leu gaining 1.8 percent relative to Wednesday's close to 4.51 against the euro.